rojo-rbx/rbx-dom/README.md

 - `Color3` properties not serialized as `Color3uint8` would have their colors mistakenly clamped in the XML place format.
 This was bad for properties on `Lighting`.
 - `ColorSequence`'s XML serialization contains an extra value per keypoint that was intended to be used as an envelope value, but was never implemented.

-## Minimum Rust Version
-rbx-dom supports Rust 1.63.0 and newer.
-Updating the minimum supported Rust version will only be done when necessary, but may happen as part of minor version bumps.

 ## License
 rbx-dom is available under the MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.